-Juluca: First Ever Two-Drug Regimen to Fight HIV Approved by FDA
+Juluca: First Ever Two-Drug Regimen To Fight HIV Approved By FDA

 “Based on the fundamental principle that no one should have to take more medicines than necessary, ViiV Healthcare has put in place a comprehensive 2-drug regimen research and development programme built around the characteristics of dolutegravir.
 Juluca, our new 2-drug regimen, once-daily, single pill, now provides people living with HIV who are virologically suppressed, the option to reduce the number of antiretrovirals they take, while maintaining the efficacy of a traditional three-drug regimen.”

-Juluca is now the first drug to be fully endorsed by the FDA and is considered to have positive effects that improves the life and well-being of those undergoing treatment.
+Juluca is now the first drug to be fully endorsed by the FDA and is considered to have positive effects that improve the life and well-being of those undergoing treatment.

 At present, Viiv Healthcare is looking to explore more potentials of Juluca.